Azure/azure-sdk-for-net/sdk/containerapps/Azure.ResourceManager.AppContainers/README.md

-# Microsoft Azure Azure Container Apps Management client library for .NET
+# Microsoft Azure Azure Container Apps management client library for .NET

 Microsoft Azure Container Apps enables you to run microservices and containerized applications on a serverless platform.